 Demodex mites live in the hair follicles on your scalp, face and body.
 You can’t see them with your naked eyes since they’re microscopic.
 They live for two weeks in total.
 It takes half a day for a female Demodex to lay her eggs (deep inside your hair follicles), two and a half days for them to hatch and six days for a baby Demodex mite to reach adulthood.

 From then on, a Demodex mite will enjoy a further five days of eating the oil and nutrients from your skin before dying and liquefying your pores.
 Mites usually only come out of their follicles at night, as they try to avoid light.
 So taking enough sunlight is effective as well as washing the face or the head at night.

-So most animals and humans host these insects and its alright unless a high population density is found.
+Most animals and humans host these insects and they are not very harmful unless a high population density is found.
 This has been linked to all manner of hair and skin problems.
 These symptoms indicate that a high population density of mite is present and needs to be treated effectively, in which Ungex can help!
 How Can Ungex Help?